-Our Research Report series includes research carried out by Historic England (formerly English Heritage), as well as work we have funded other organisations to carry out on our behalf.
+Our Research Report series includes research into the physical evidence of the historic environment carried out by Historic England (formerly English Heritage), as well as work we have funded other organisations to carry out on our behalf.

-You can search the series through our dedicated search page:
+You can search the Research Reports series through our dedicated search page:

 Find Stonehenge research reports using our map